sathishp5/peer5-docs/docs/faq.md

 ## How do I setup an HLS/DASH stream
 In order to create an HLS/DASH stream you need to convert your `rtmp` or video file to the correct format.

-You can either use a paid service to convert and host the files for you such as:
+You can either use a hosted service to convert and host the files for you such as:

 - [akamai](https://www.akamai.com/)
 - [bitmovin](https://bitmovin.com/)